Mgsignorelli/unicornticket/README.md

 For environment variables in development .env was used.
 For deployment, the variables were manually set.

-Use the following credentials in order to test Admin function:
-Username: admin
-Password: 1234qwer

 ### Preparation to run code locally
 - Clone repository
 - Copy `.env.example` to `.env` and enter values for all environmental variables listed.